 Veterans Memorial Park Bandstand

 The Bandstand located in Veterans Memorial Park (formerly South Side Park until 1990) was built in 1933.
-The Brodhead Historical Society reports that Brodhead's Independent Register, 11/16/1933, states "Brodhead's new band stand pictured above was completed last summer.
+The Brodhead Historical Society reports in Brodhead's Independent Register, 11/16/1933, "Brodhead's new band stand pictured above was completed last summer.
 Storage rooms, as well as restrooms have been built into the basement.
 The total cost of the new structure was between $800 and $900."
 Funding came from the Works Progress Administration (WPA).
 On 5/31/1934, the Independent Register reported that it was used for the first time by the Brodhead High School as part of a community Memorial Service.

 The historic bandstand is built of concrete with steps leading to the stage area.
 No roof structure covers it, so it is easy to miss from the road.
 The current paintings on the walls next to the steps of the bandstand were added recently.